pitrov/docs.erisindustries.com/tutorials/docker_machine.md

 $ docker-machine create mach3 --driver amazonec2 --amazonec2-access-key $AWS_A_KEY --amazonec2-secret-key $AWS_S_KEY --amazonec2-vpc-id $AWS_VPC
 ```

-whereby specifying a region is optional (one will be chosen for you) and, apparently, AWS requires three tokens to DOs one.
+whereby specifying a region is optional (one will be chosen for you) and, apparently, AWS requires three tokens to DOs one (living up to their value proposition!).
 For more info on (the many) supported docker-machine drivers, see [here](https://docs.docker.com/machine/drivers/).
 For maximum resilence, create machines in plenty of regions and on different providers.
 Once you've got those machines created:

 ```
 $ eris init --yes --machine mach1